 Dr Liezl Groenewald

-Dr Liezl Groenewald is the CEO of The Ethics Institute (TEI) based in South Africa, a past president of the Business Ethics Network of Africa (BEN-Africa) and is a co-founding director of The Whistleblower House.
-She holds a Master and a Doctoral degree in Applied Ethics from the University of the Witwatersrand and Stellenbosch University respectively.
+Dr. Liezl Groenewald is the Chief Executive Officer of The Ethics Institute (TEI), a former President of the Business Ethics Network of Africa (BEN-Africa), and a co-founding Director of The Whistleblower House.
+She holds a Master’s degree in Applied Ethics from the University of the Witwatersrand and a Doctorate in Applied Ethics from Stellenbosch University.

 Prof. Deon Rossouw